learn-compsci/mathematical-techniques/content/Tutorials/Tutorial 5.md

 # Overview
 This tutorial gives practice questions to be discussed during the relevant tutorial in person.
 This particular tutorial sheet corresponds to [[Unit 8]] and Unit 9.
 It is recommended to either watch the lectures or read the notes for each respective parts before attempting the tutorial sheet.

-1. Questions 1 through 2 are related to basic probability
+1. Questions 1 through 2 are related to basic probability.
 2. Questions 3 through 4 are related to distributions and bounds.

 After week 11's content, you should be able to attempt questions 1 through 2.
 Question 1 is graded for participation.